ansible/workshops/exercises/rhdp_auto_satellite/3-convert2rhel/1.2-three-tier-app/README.md

 ### Three Tier App

 This use-case will focus on conversion from CentOS (though this could be another RHEL derivitive) to RHEL while maintaining a 3 tier application stack (do no harm).
-We will utilize an additional project in Ansible Automation Platform, "Three Tier App / Dev", which will allow us to install a three tier application stack, consisting of HAProxy, Tomcat, and PostgreSQL, across the three CentOS nodes.
+We will utilize an additional project in Ansible Automation Platform, "Three Tier App / Prod", which will allow us to install a three tier application stack, consisting of HAProxy, Tomcat, and PostgreSQL, across the three CentOS nodes.
 Additionally, the project also provides a means to test/verify functionality of the application components, which we will perform before and after CentOS to RHEL conversions.

 | Role                                   | Inventory name |
 | ---------------------------------------| ---------------|